Solarions1/QSafe/README.md

 Currently this project will take some time, but little by little it will be updated, the front-end code is free to use, the backend code is private due to the complications that our company would have for the mitigation service, if you want to participate in the project please contact the developer.

 ## Start server  or Run app
-This project, in its client part is designed under [Nodejs](https://nodejs.org/) and ejs, with the help of the [Express](https://expressjs.com/) module, all the information in Source.
+This project, in its client part is designed under [Nodejs](https://nodejs.org/) and ejs, with the help of the [Express](https://expressjs.com/) module, all the information in [source](https://github.com/Solarions1/QSafe#sources)